Slow Cooked Aubergine and Lentil Curry

 - 1/2 tsp extra hot chilli powder

 - Cut the aubergines into quarter slices – or for big aubergines, small chunks- and place it in the slow cooker, along with the lentils.

 - Open the tins of tomatoes and add them to the slow cooker.

 Mix in the spices.
 Boil the kettle.
 Mix the cornflour/cornstarch together with a little water to form a paste and stir it in.

-- Mix the ingredients in the slow cooker well, and stir in the curry paste thoroughly.
+Mix the ingredients in the slow cooker well, and stir in the curry paste thoroughly.
 Add 600 ml freshly boiled water from the kettle with the stock cube and pour it in.
 Cook on medium for 6 hours or on low for 8 hours.